FarmBot-Docs/farmbot-genesis/v1.2/Extras/mods/turn-farmbot-into-a-weather-station.md

 ---
 title: "Turn FarmBot into a Weather Station"
 slug: "turn-farmbot-into-a-weather-station"
-excerpt: "DIY instructions for adding weather station capabilities to your FarmBot"
+description: "DIY instructions for adding weather station capabilities to your FarmBot"
 ---

 * toc